lewishowles/components/src/components/form/form-select/form-select.md

 - type: `boolean`
 - default: `true`

-Whether to allow an empty option, the label of which can be provided via the `empty-option-label` slot.
+Whether to allow an empty option.
+Its label defaults to the field label and can be overridden via the `empty-option-label` slot.

 ### `id`